Amine Takieddine: Marriage and children

 In 1912, he returned from Egypt to Lebanon to marry Nabiha Abd al-Malik, the daughter of Sheikh Amin Abd al-Malik, who was the son of his uncle.
-His return was not the first since 1903; he returned for the first time in 1909, when he got to know his relatives after a long absence, and among those he knew was Nabiha.
-Sheikh Abd al-Malik was very fanatic and clinging to traditions and wanted his daughter to remain in Lebanon with her future husband, while Amine wanted to move with her to Cairo, where he worked.
+He returned for the first time in 1909, when he got to know his relatives after a long absence, and among those he knew was Nabiha.
+Sheikh Abd al-Malik wanted his daughter to remain in Lebanon with her future husband, while Amine wanted to move with her to Cairo, where he worked.
 Thus, Amine returned to Egypt alone and began to secretly correspond with his fiancée through both his younger brother Fouad and Zafer Khalil Al-Mashaalani, who was a friend of Nabiha.

 Death and memorial

 He died of cardiac arrest on 31 May 1937, in Beirut.
-A full funeral was held for him in Baakleen, and his name was given to one of Beirut's streets in Tal al-Khayat.
+A funeral was held for him in Baakleen, and his name was given to one of Beirut's streets in Tal al-Khayat.

 On 10 January 1968, a memorial festival was held for him in the UNESCO Hall in Beirut, in which a group of poets and writers spoke about the 30th anniversary of his death.